Coordinated compute for classical infrastructure at production scale.

-AlphaOmega symbolic compute engine with lightning over a processor
+AlphaOmega AO platform visual with coordinated compute energy over a processor

 Workloads we accelerate

-AlphaComm Computational is designed for teams that measure success in throughput, latency, and provable correctness — not just “jobs per day”.
+AlphaComm Computational is designed for teams that measure success in throughput, latency, traceability, and repeatable execution.

 Genomics & Bioinformatics